aiven/devportal/docs/products/postgresql/howto/setup-logical-replication.rst

 .. important::

-    Replication slots are not recreated automatically when maintenance updates are applied or failovers occur.
+    Replication slots are not recreated automatically when a maintenance update is applied or a failover occurs.
 Contact the Aiven support if you need to enable the recreation of replication slots.